ajxs/yamaha_dx7_rom_disassembly/README.md

 **Q: Why did you use the V1.8 ROM?**

-**A:** For no other reason than this is the ROM version that I had available when I began the project.
+**A:** For no other reason than this being the ROM version that I had available when I began the project.
 Version 1.8 is also the last *official* ROM from Yamaha to come included in factory units.
 If someone wanted to reverse-engineer the *Special Edition* ROM, or any other version, this annotated disassembly would make that task much easier.
-The v1.8, and 'Special Edition' ROMs have different locations for the same subroutines in memory, however the memory map is fundamentally similar.
+The v1.8, and 'Special Edition' ROMs share most of their code.
 The hardest part of the firmware to reverse-engineer is the voice, and pitch modulation code, which to the best of my understanding is fundamentally similar between these two versions.

 **Q: What motivated you to do this?**